 ZALORA uses our regional presence in Southeast Asia to support local causes we care about and to create a positive impact on our People and Planet.
 To prioritize the causes that mean the most to our employees and reflect the capacity ZALORA has to contribute meaningfully, we asked our employees to identify the charitable causes they wanted us to support.
 Environmental protection turned out to be their number one concern and was selected as the primary emphasis in our employee volunteering program, although we will continue to be involved in other issues.

-2021 KEY HIGHLIGHTS
+2021 KEY HIGHLIGHTS 3

-Support provided to communities in Malaysia, Singapore and Philippines
+• Partnerships with 16 charities that support communities in Malaysia, Singapore and Philippines

-More than S$92,000 of e-donations from our customers since 2020
+• More than S$367,000 of donations from our customers in 2022

 EMPLOYEES’ SUSTAINABILITY AWARENESS